ResearchObject/ro-crate/docs/1.1-DRAFT/metadata.md

 ### Differences from Schema.org

-Generally, the standard keys from [Schema.org] should be used.
+Generally, the standard class and property names (_terms_) from [Schema.org] should be used.
 However, RO-Crate uses variant names for some elements, specifically:

 * `File` is mapped to <http://schema.org/MediaObject> which was chosen as a compromise as it has many of the properties that are needed to describe a generic file.
 Future versions of Schema.org or a research data extension may re-define `File`.
 * `Journal` is mapped to <http://schema.org/Periodical>.